ykkwon/vapor-vagrant/README.md

 <project-directory>/www
 ```

-You can edit it in your favourite editor, reccomentations are:
+You can edit it in your favourite editor, recommendations are:
 * Xcode (Mac only)
 * Atom
  * Download: https://atom.io/